Flood Warning issued for Marion by NWS - News Break

 Flood Warning issued for Marion by NWS

-Effective: 2021-05-27 15:29:00 CDT Expires: 2021-05-28 20:59:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Do not drive into flooded areas or go around barricades.
+Effective: 2021-05-27 03:19:00 CDT Expires: 2021-05-27 11:30:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Do not drive into flooded areas or go around barricades.
 Nearly two feet of water will carry most vehicles away.
 Turn around, don`t drown.
+Be especially cautious at night when it is harder to recognize the dangers of flooding.
 Be aware of your surroundings and do not drive on flooded roads.
-Target Area: Marion The National Weather Service in Wichita has extended the * Flood Warning for Marion County in central Kansas * Until noon CDT Friday. * At 1214 PM CDT, emergency management reported flooding in the warned area.
-Flooding is already occurring. * Some locations that will experience flooding include Hillsboro, Marion, Peabody, Florence, Goessel, Burns, Lincolnville, Ramona, Lehigh, Durham, Tampa, Lost Springs, Marion Lake and Pilsen.alerts.weather.gov
+Target Area: Marion The National Weather Service in Wichita has issued a * Flood Warning for Marion County in central Kansas * Until 100 PM CDT Thursday. * At 1033 PM CDT, Doppler radar indicated heavy rain due to thunderstorms.
+Flooding is already occurring in the warned area.
+Flooding has begun in the Geneseo area this evening.
+Flooding is expected as the heavy rain progresses to the east. * Some locations that will experience flooding include Hillsboro, Marion, Peabody, Florence, Goessel, Burns, Lincolnville, Ramona, Lehigh, Durham, Tampa, Lost Springs, Marion Lake and Pilsen.alerts.weather.gov